Can Vinegar Safely Sanitize Your RV Water Tank?

 If you would like to read the full article you can find it at here or visit: https://extension.colostate.edu/docs/pubs/foodnut/kitchen-sanitize.pdf.

-So, How The Heck Do I Get Hot Vinegar?
+How Do I Get Hot Vinegar into My RV Water Tank?

-If you are asking this question you really want to save the planet!
-And I commend you for it.
+If you are asking this question, you really want to save the planet, and I commend you for it.
 There is a great answer to this question, however, and that is to use your RV’s hot water heater to heat the vinegar solution to over 130 degrees.
-And the beauty of doing this is that it actually kills two birds with one stone.
+The beauty of doing this is that it actually kills two birds with one stone.

 1. Before you begin you will need a thread adapter to attach a garden hose to your RV kitchen faucet.
 You can order one from Amazon or pick one up at Home Depot or Lowes.